Brachyplatystoma vaillantii

 Brachyplatystoma vaillantii, the Laulao catfish, piramutaba or piramuta, is a species of catfish of the family Pimelodidae that is native to Amazon and Orinoco River basins and major rivers of the Guianas and northeastern Brazil.

 Etymology

 The fish is named in honor of François Levaillant (1753-1824) a French explorer, naturalist and zoological collector, who brought the type specimens to Europe.

 Description

 It grows to a length of 150 cm, though is more commonly 80 cm.
 Dorsum dark to light grey or brown, no spots or stripes.
 Ventrum much paler to give striking counter shading.
-It is the most basal species in the genus., and the type species.
+It is the sister species to all other species in the genus, and the type species.

 Distribution

 It is a much widespread species that is found in rivers and estuaries of Amazon and Orinoco watersheds, Guianas and northeastern Brazil.

 Ecology

 It is found in both freshwater and brackish water systems.
 It is a demersal potamodromous fish commonly inhabits muddy waters and deeper, flowing channels.
 Developing young are carried downriver by the current, ending up in estuaries.
 Juveniles and sub adults are migratory.
 It is entirely piscivorous preying on loricariids and other bottom-dwelling fish.